 Cutaneous larval migrans, more commonly known as hookworm, is transmitted from animals to humans through contact with the skin and environments contaminated with the larvae.

-Handy checklist for what to do if bitten by a dog
+A handy checklist for what to do if bitten by a dog

 - Do not wait.
 TAKE ACTION!
-Damages from a dog attack may include mental suffering, permanent scarring, pain, loss of future earning capacity, medical expenses and psychological counseling, to name a few.
+Damages from a dog attack may include mental suffering, permanent scarring, pain, loss of future earning capacity, medical expenses, and psychological counseling, to name a few.
 The outcome could be determined by what you do right away.

 - Immediately seek MEDICAL TREATMENT and keep a record of it.